liferefined/liferefined.com/_posts/2018-04-02-chiropractor-near-me.md

 Maybe I'm picky, but I seldom choose my activity or service just because it's the closest.
 I drive to [Halo Salon](http://www.28starstudio.com/About_the_Artist.html) in Carmel every other week to get my (and the boys) haircut by Loni Wilson.
 She is the one that rescued me after I didn't cut my hair for all of 2010.
 I drive past at least a dozen other Optometrists to see Dr. Ciano with [Revolution EYES](http://revolution-eyes.com) at Clay Terrace because he's a progressive entrepreneur like me and always has the most stylish eye wear.
 Mercury and fluoride free Dentists aren't the easiest to find so driving all the way to Meridian St. to see [Dr. Gary Walton](https://www.waltondds.com/) is a no-brainer for me.

 Am I kidding myself to think that everyone else does some research before engaging with a business?
 I'd like to think that our years of experience, the thoughtful content and genuine transparency we put into our website and communications would help us win some Chiropractor face-offs, but in a world of "close by" and "near me" are we sacrificing talent for convenience?
-Heck, before we opened our doors here a "near me" search in this area would have taken you to a crack me quick, no exam, no x-ray Chiropractic office.
+Heck, before we opened our doors here a "Chiropractor near me" search in this area would have taken you to a crack me quick, no exam, no x-ray Chiropractic office.
 Enjoy that with your gourmet cup of Joe from the gas station.